oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

 ## (Optional) Task 10: Request the Green Button

 After you enable the green button for your workshop, users can run the workshop in pre-provisioned environments (a.k.a. sandbox), so they don't need to register OCI Free Tier accounts.
 Users have to complete the workshop in a specified limited amount of time (they can extend their reservations up to 4 times).
-After their reservations expire, any instances they create will be destroyed, and they can no longer access their sandbox environments.
+After their reservations expire, the current reservations will no longer be accessible.
+However, users can always create a new reservation to work through the workshop again.

 The green button is a great choice if you want users to try some not available in OCI Free Tier for free, or if the workshop setup is long and time-consuming and you want customers to skip the setup and dive directly into products and services.
 Note that not all services are available or can be provisioned in the green button environment.